 What is Clubmark?

 Clubmark is Sport England’s national accreditation scheme for high quality junior sports clubs.
-It is managed by Knight, Kavanagh & Page (KKP) on behalf of Sport England and sets the standard for all high quality sports clubs in England.
+It sets the standard for all high quality sports clubs in England.

 Who accredits Clubmark?

 All organisations involved in accrediting Clubmark clubs are subject to a licensing process.
 The licence is designed to ensure that all such organisations involved work to a minimum operating framework and can prove it.
 The licence is renewed every two years to ensure that minimum operating standards agreed are met by all Clubmark sports and best practice in quality standards is reflected.